ryanvalle/HTML.CSS--DapperLax/readme.md

 ## Known Issues
 * iOS browsers tend to break at rendering the background images properly.
 I suspect this may be due to the background-size: cover attribute and how iOS calculates the window size for the site.
 Potential fix?
 I'm sure a little javascript will do the trick...
+* THere are no comments in the code!!!
+I know...It's simple code so hopefully it's self explanitory enough for anybody wanting to utilize it.